 Our goal is to provide parents with the tools needed to move through this new world.
 We do this with a program called Sanity School.

-Sanity School for Parents is a 6 module course that teaches proven methods for turning the chaos of parenting a complex kid into calm and confidence.
+Sanity School for Parents is a 6-week course that teaches proven methods for turning the chaos of parenting a child with learning differences into calm and confidence.

 In it, you will…